CiscoDevNet/sdwan-devops/docs/virl-hq1.md

     export CSR1000V_IMAGE=csr1000v-170301
     ```

-1. And finally, set the version of control plane to use.
+1. Set the cloud-init format as needed.  `v2` for later versions of vmanage and `v1` for earlier versions.
     ```
-    export VIPTELA_VERSION=19.2.1
+    export CLOUDINIT_TYPE=v2
     ```

->Note: This value gets appended to the image name (e.g. viptela-manage, viptela-smart, etc.) so make sure these names line up with the image definitions you have in CML.
+1. And finally, set the version of the control plane.
+    ```
+    export VIPTELA_VERSION=20.9.3
+    ```

+>Note: This value gets used to determine which version of device and feature templates to import into vManage.

 ## Run the playbooks